filippo82/londonhack2019/README.md

 # Software Underground London Hackathon 2019
-GitHub repo for the pre (or post?)
-EAGE Annual Meeting gathering.
+GitHub repo for the summer Hackathon of the Software Underground community which will be held in London on June 1st and 2nd.

 ## IMPORTANT
-Please fill out this [Google Form](https://goo.gl/forms/2CLk8BGspiSvObkj1) and tell use which date you would prefer.
+Please fill out this [Google Form](https://goo.gl/forms/2CLk8BGspiSvObkj1) if you are interesed in attending the Hackathon.

 ## Discussion
 The real discussion is happening in the #londonhack2019 channel at [swung.slack.com](swung.slack.com).
 Join us there!